-an individual responsible for day-to-day inspection of a project.
+works: an individual responsible for day-to-day inspection of a project.
 He or she shall prepare and maintain detailed daily records of a project's progress and shall report to the project manager.

-d. commercial general
+d. commercial general contractor:

-contractor: a person with the educational training and experience in general construction of a commercial nature, and a commercial general contractor's license, or at least ten years of experience as a commercial general contractor.
+a person with the educational training and experience in general construction of a commercial nature, and a commercial general contractor's license, or at least ten years of experience as a commercial general contractor.

 e. designer: an individual, corporation, partnership, sole proprietorship, joint venturer, joint stock company, limited liability partnership or other entity engaged in the practice of architecture, landscape architecture, or engineering.
-If the designer is an individual, he or she shall be registered as an architect, landscape architect or engineer in the Commonwealth of Massachusetts, and if the designer is one of the other categories listed above, the majority of the partners or owners shall be registered as an architect, landscape architect or architect or architect or architect or architect or architect.

-landscape architect or engineer in the Commonwealth of Massachusetts.
+If the designer is an individual, he or she shall be registered as an architect, landscape architect or engineer in the Commonwealth of Massachusetts, and if the designer is one of the other categories listed above, the majority of the partners or owners shall be registered as an architect, landscape architect or engineer in the Commonwealth of Massachusetts.